longtermrisk/marltoolbox/README.md

         - helper functions to train level 1 exploiters
     - policy
-        - helper to transform a trained Tune Trainer into a frozen RLLib policy
+        - helper to transform a trained Tune Trainer into frozen RLLib policies
     - postprocessing
         - helpers to compute welfare functions and add this data in the evaluation batch
+        (the batches sampled by the evaluation workers)
     - restore
-        - helpers to load a checkpoint only for a chosen policy
+        - helpers to load a checkpoint only for a chosen policy (instead of for all existing policies as RLLib does)
     - rollout
         - a rollout runner function which can be called from inside a RLLib policy